danbz/aesthetic-programming/source/6-Automatisms/Readme.md

 To create an array, we use the syntax `let arr = new Array(cols);` and this line indicates the grid in columns and the length of the array is the number of columns.
 Since we also need to cater the number of rows in a two-dimensional manner, that's why we create another array out of each existing array in the column with the line `arr[i] = new Array(rows);`.
 Such syntax is put under a for-loop to loop through each of the column but then with the addition of number of rows (which is derived from the canvas's height).
 Therefore, 2-dimensional arrays is visualized in this way: `arr[][]`.

 In order to know the exact x and y coordinates of each cell within a grid structure, it depends on which columns and which rows that you are pointing at with the formular `x = i * grid_space;` and `y= j * grid_space;` respectively.
-By using two nested for-loops, the program will loop through each column and the each row under the same column until the program runs till the last column.
+By using two nested for-loops, the program will loop through each column and each row (under the same column) until the program runs till the last column.
 Ultimately, we are able to get the x and y coordinate with the syntax `array[i][j]`, which is subjected to which column (with the variable i) and rows (with the variable j).

+Therefore, each divided cell is presented in the structure of a 2-dimensional array.
+It depends on the width and height of hte canvas and how you will evenly distributed the space.
+Each cell represents a possiblity that an ant can move as a unit and with the on/off state that is represented in black/white color.

 ## Exercise in class